sumayyasaf/W16-D01-Calling-API/labs/README.md

 {name} country is a great country with a great population of {population} and is in {continent} continent.
 With the following capitals: {capital}
 ```

+1. Take an input from the user for a country name

+2. once the name is given a request should be sent to the rest countries api and the values should be displayed as seen above

+3. (BONUS) If the country is not found then sout a message to inform the user

 ### API Endpoint for RestCountries API:
 - URL: `https://restcountries.com/v3.1/name/{country}` (replace `{country}` with the name of the country)